- The Georgia Hemp Farming Act or House Bill 213 legalizes the processing, production, and sale of hemp and hemp-derived CBD products in Georgia(1).

 CBD is generally well-tolerated and safe to use(27).
 However, CBD has side effects, including nausea, fatigue, drowsiness, dry mouth, and diarrhea(28).

-According to a study, CBD may also interact with certain drugs or supplements(29).
+According to research, CBD may also interact with certain drugs or supplements(29).

 Under Georgia law, CBD products are legal, except for CBD edibles, CBD-infused animal feed, or CBD-infused dietary supplements.